KeyBridge/lib-jose/docs/about-jwt.md

 ## JWT – JSON Web Token

-While previous parts of JOSE provide a general purpose cryptographic primitives for arbitrary data, JSON Web Token standard is more tied to the OpenID Connect.
-JWT object is simply JSON hash with claims, that is either signed with JWS or encrypted with JWE and serialized using compact serialization.
+While previous parts of JOSE provide a general purpose cryptographic primitives for arbitrary data, JSON Web Token standard is more tied to the [OpenID Connect](https://openid.net/connect/).
+A JWT object is simply a JSON hash with claims, that is either signed with JWS or encrypted with JWE and serialized using compact serialization.
 Beware of a terminological quirk - when JWT is used as plaintext in JWE or JWS, it is referred to as nested JWT (rather than signed, or encrypted).

 JWT standard defines claims - name/value pair asserting information about subject.
 The claims include